theBigBruv/Linux-Server-Configuration/README.md

 11. Installed python's requests package

 ## Summary of Configuration Changes Made:
-Created users grader and catalog
+1. Created users grader and catalog
-Enabled sudo (with password) permissions for users grader and catalog Configured public key encryption for users grader and catalog Forced key based authentication
+2. Enabled sudo (with password) permissions for users grader and catalog
+3. Configured public key encryption for users grader and catalog
+4. Forced key based authentication
-Disabled root remote login
+5. Disabled root remote login
-Restarted ssh service to apply the changes
+6. Restarted ssh service to apply the changes
-Configured local timezones to UTC
+7. Configured local timezones to UTC
-Installed and enabled apache and mod_wsgi
+8. Installed and enabled apache and mod_wsgi
+9. Installed and configured PostgreSQL
-Cloned the Luxury Rides Catalog application files into the /var/www/luxury_rides_catalog directory Created and configured the required .wsgi file to serve the Luxury Rides catalog application Added a luxury_rides_catalog.wsgi file to the /var/www/luxury_rides_catalog/ directory Created, configured and enabled a new virtual host for the Luxury Rides Catalog application Added a luxury_rides_catalog.conf file to the /etc/apache2/sites-available/ directory Restarted apache to apply the changes
+10. Cloned the Luxury Rides Catalog application files into the /var/www/luxury_rides_catalog directory
+11. Created and configured the required .wsgi file to serve the Luxury Rides catalog application
+    * Added a luxury_rides_catalog.wsgi file to the /var/www/luxury_rides_catalog/ directory
+12. Created, configured and enabled a new virtual host for the Luxury Rides Catalog application
+    * Added a luxury_rides_catalog.conf file to the /etc/apache2/sites-available/ directory
+13. Restarted apache to apply the changes